-Cats have been the beloved companions of people around the globe for centuries, to the point that people and cats can share a spiritual connection.
-Native Americans believe that you don’t necessarily choose your spirit animals; instead they choose you.
-Those who believe in reincarnation will often say their cat was with them in a past life and that he or she is very much one of their soul mates.
+Cats have been the beloved companions of people around the world for centuries, to the point that people and cats can share a spiritual connection.
+Native Americans believe that your spirit animal selects you, which sounds very much like a cat.
+And those who believe in reincarnation will often say their cat was with them in a past life.11

 Yet for all of us cat lovers, it does beg the question: If you have a cat companion, does it mean the cat is one of your spirit animals?
 Only you can answer this question for yourself.
 But I’ll insert my own opinion here and say – yes!

 There are many stories of a cat going out of their way to select their human companion – making it as clear as they can in their kitty way that you belong together.

 I’ll tell the story of one of my cats, Isa.
 I had adopted a puppy (my dog Roo, whom I mentioned above.)
 As a puppy, Roo exhibited strong prey drive.
 I knew that if I didn’t raise her with a cat, she would probably never be able to live with one.
 So, I decided I would adopt an oversized adult tabby.
 I had in my mind a big tom cat who had dealt with dogs before and would know how to keep a puppy in line.
 So, off I went to the shelter.